 Lean Six Sigma (DMDEI)

-As mentioned above, DMDEI is a Lean six sigma project management process intended to optimize value while decreasing waste in order to obtain the best business outcomes.
+As mentioned above, DMDEI is a Lean six sigma project management process intended to optimize and support process improvement and business value while decreasing waste in order to obtain the best business outcomes.

 DMDEI can be broken out as: